Scronullik/c32task/README.md

 # Shorty.

-This is a demo project of the link reduction service.
+This is a demo project of the link shortening service.

 ## Dependencies